MilSpouseCoders/milspousecoders/.github/CONTRIBUTING.md

 ## Quick Start

 ### Find something to work on
 You can view our current issues on Github.
+Issues might have one or more of the following special tags:
+- ready - just like it sounds, the issues is ready for someone to start working on it
+- first-timers-only - reserved for those looking to make their first open source contribution
+- beginner friendly - a good place to start if you are a new developer or are new to this project

-Once you find something you want to work on, let us know by commenting on the issue.
+Once you find something you want to work on, let us know by commenting on the issue or assigning it to yourself.
+Also, add the "in progress" label and if the issue has a "ready" label, remove it.

 ### Fork a copy
 Fork a copy  of the original repository to your own repository.
 Github provides